joe-crick/UpAndRunningWithCanJS/I_Introduction.md

 #Up and Running with CanJS <a name="introduction"></a>
 *Better Apps, Faster*

 CanJS is a lightweight, modern JavaScript [MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) framework that's fast and easy to use, while remaining robust and extensible enough to power some of the most trafficked websites in the world.

-To see just how simple it is to get an application up and running using CanJS, we'll develop one together.
+This guide will walk you through the steps of building a small e-commerce app with CanJS... <!-- We should set the context for the rest of the guide because in Setup.md, "PlaceMyOrder" comes out of nowhere.
+Also, this should get the reader excited about what's to come -->

 ##The Basics
 Every CanJS application contains: